mercyverkijika/data-analysis-portfolios/Commercial-Performance-and-GMV-Leakage-Analysis /docs/01_analysis_report.md

 **Finding:** A small group of sellers contributes the overwhelming majority of commercial value.
 This concentration is a structural risk that the platform currently has no framework to monitor or protect against.

-**Evidence:** The highest-performing 4.98% of sellers — roughly 150 sellers — account for approximately 54% of total seller GMV.
+**Evidence:** The highest-performing 4.98% of sellers (roughly 150 sellers) account for approximately 54% of total seller GMV.
 In Lorenz curve terms, the platform's seller base is operating well inside the inequality boundary expected even from a healthy two-sided marketplace.
 The average GMV across all 3,025 active sellers is approximately R$5,100, but this figure is heavily distorted by the long tail of low-volume sellers.
 The majority of sellers generate marginal revenue relative to their presence on the platform.

 **Business Impact:** If a disproportionate share of top-tier sellers reduces their activity, moves catalogue to a competing marketplace, or exits the platform, the GMV impact is not proportional to their headcount.
 The platform has no early warning mechanism for this risk.
 There is no account management, no commercial relationship programme, and no monitoring system that would flag a high-value seller beginning to disengage before the revenue impact appears in monthly GMV figures.